-Visit the Charles Strut University Winery, a producer of premium table, fortified and sparkling wines.
+Visit the Charles Sturt University Winery, a producer of premium table, fortified and sparkling wines.
 Located on the beautiful campus of the Charles Sturt University, the winery uses grapes grown on the campus vineyards while combining traditional and modern wine-making techniques to produce their own range of premium wine.
-Their cellar door is open to visitors for tasting and sales of their wine, hand-made cheeses and extra virgin olive oil sourced from one of the oldest olive groves in Australia.
+Their cellar door is open to visitors for tasting and sales of their wine and extra virgin olive oil, sourced from one of the oldest olive groves in Australia.

 Major stores, boutiques and the two main malls in Wagga Wagga are located along Baylis Street, making it the ideal place to shop.
 There are also restaurants, cafes, gift stores and salons along the street street, so whether you are looking for a place to eat or shopping for souvenirs, you are sure to find what you need here.

 Visit the city library.

 The Wagga Wagga City Library is not just about books.
 It also offers regular story time sessions, seminars, workshops and musical events for all age groups.
 It also offers internet access, second-language materials, DVDs and audio books.
 The Wagga Wagga City Library has been given several awards for its unique and innovative service offerings and for its community interaction.